benrutter/zm/README.md

 > /home/you/Documents/here_is_some_dir
 ```

-Essentially "zoom" will look for a directory that ends with the string you gave:
+The *zoom* command will look for a directory that ends with the string you gave:
 - In your current folder
 - Recursively from your current folder
 - Recursively from your home directory
 Once it finds a match, it'll stop looking and return the path.
+If it can't find a match, it'll just pass back what you gave it.

+The code is minimal and in rust, so will search relatively fast.
+This might not be a suitable tool for an *extremely large* filesystem, like some kinds of servers.

 That means if you add something like this to your **.zshrc**: